akazemian/MB_Lab_Project/README.md

 ## Software requirements

 ### OS requirements
-The code has been tested on Fedora Linux 100.fc39.x86_64 as well as Ubuntu XXXX.
+The code has been tested on Fedora Linux 39 as well as RHEL 9.3.

 ### Python version
 The code has been tested on Python==3.10.14